ehratjon/cil_2021/README.md

 ### Environment structure
 All notebooks are in the main folder.
 All code files (but `test.py`) are in either:
-- the `cil_data` folder if they directly manipulate data
+- the `data` folder if they directly manipulate data
 - the `models` folder if they represent an ml model
 - the `tools` folder if none of the above apply